nfang/thefancyshit.com/README.md

 # thefancyshit.com

-FANCY SHIT is a young and independent fashion brand based in Shanghai, China.
+FANCY SH!T is a young and independent fashion brand based in Shanghai, China.